kumuluz/kumuluzee-fault-tolerance/CONTRIBUTING.md

-# Contributing to KumuluzEE Circuit Breaker
+# Contributing to KumuluzEE Fault Tolerance

-♥ [KumuluzEE Circuit Breaker](https://github.com/kumuluz/kumuluzee-circuit-breaker) and want to get involved?
+♥ [KumuluzEE Fault Tolerance](https://github.com/kumuluz/kumuluzee-fault-tolerance) and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 ## Bugs